jadecobra/python_tdd_exercises/DICTIONARIES.md

     ```
     all tests pass, and we update the list of methods with what we now know about `setdefault`

-## How to update a Dictionary with another dictionary
+## Update a Dictionary with another dictionary

 What if we have a dictionary and want to `add` the `keys` and `values` of another dictionary to it?